Epic Systems to require COVID vaccination for employees

 Starting Aug.
 1, employees will need to be in the office at least four days a week, and starting Sept.
 1, they’ll need to come nine days of every two weeks.
 The plan will be reevaluated after October, Dresen said.

-Prior to the mandated return, about 4,000 of Epic’s 9,400 Verona-based employees were voluntarily working in the office on any given weekday, Dresen told the State Journal.
+Prior to the mandated return, about 4,000 of Epic’s 9,400 Verona-based employees were voluntarily working in the office on any given weekday, Dresen said.

-After Epic initially told employees to return to the office last August, some decried the policy anonymously in news reports and filed complaints with Public Health Madison and Dane County.
-The health department wrote Epic a letter questioning whether the company was facilitating remote work “to the greatest extent possible,” as required by the department’s order at the time.
+After Epic initially told employees to return to the office last August, some decried the policy anonymously in news reports and filed complaints with the city-county public health department, which wrote Epic a letter questioning whether the company was facilitating remote work “to the greatest extent possible,” as required by the department’s order at the time.

-Epic then said employees could work from home at least for the rest of 2020.
-COVID-19 cases surged in Dane County, Wisconsin and the country starting in early September, with the state’s cases peaking in November and deaths reaching the highest level in December.
+Last month SSM Health, which runs St. Mary’s Hospital in Madison, became the first hospital group in the state to require employees be vaccinated.

 State Journal reporter David Wahlberg contributed to this report.